 Are you still so dull?”
 Jesus asked them.
 “Don’t you see that whatever enters the mouth goes into the stomach and then out of the body?
 But the things that come out of the mouth come from the heart, and these make a man ‘unclean.’
 For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.
 These are what make a man ‘unclean’; but eating with unwashed hands does not make him ‘unclean.

-If you want to not eat Red Meat on a Friday or on Good Friday as a principal of spiritual fasting, then that’s great and that’s between you and God.
+If you want to not eat Red Meat on a Friday or on Good Friday as a principle of spiritual fasting, then that’s great and that’s between you and God.

 If you want to eat Red Meat on any Friday including Good Friday, then that is fine too.